cwsaylor/rails-quickstart/README.md

 # Rails 3 Quickstart Template

-This Rails 3 template will walk you through optionally setting up the following:
+This Rails 3 template brings a base rails app up to the bare minimum I use for starting any Rails application.
+It includes:

-* carrierwave
-* devise
-* formtastic
-* haml
-* jquery
-* flutie
-* heroku
+* Heroku - Even if I move to a VPS or other hosting, I always deploy to Heroku in the beginning
-* mongoid
+* Haml
-* rspec
+* Twitter Bootstrap
+* Simpleform configured for Twitter Bootstrap
-* cucumber with capybara or webrat
+* RSpec with capybara and factory girl
+* Guard
+* Pry
-* git
+* Git

 ## Requirements

-I recommend using the excellent [RVM](http://rvm.beginrescueend.com/) to manage your rubies and gems.

-* bundler
+* Bundler
-* rails 3
+* Rails 3

 ## Usage

-Using remote templates hosted on Github is currently broken.
-See http://support.github.com/discussions/site/2213-github-https-redirect-breaks-rails-application-generator-templates

-    git clone git://github.com/cwsaylor/rails3-quickstart.git
-    rails new appname -m rails3-quickstart/templates/wizard.rb

-or if you'd rather not use MongoDB, specify a database with the -d option to rails:

-    rails new appname -m rails3-quickstart/templates/wizard.rb -d mysql
+    rails new appname -m https://github.com/cwsaylor/rails3-quickstart/rails3-quickstart/base.rb

-And then answer "n" to "Use Mongoid?"

-Since we are using bundler, all commands should be prefixed with bundle exec.
-A shell alias will assist you with this.
-Add to your preferred .bashrc/.bash\_profile file.

-    alias be="bundle exec"

-## Post Install
+## Post Install Notes

-### Flutie

-Add to your layout:

-    <%= stylesheet_link_tag :flutie %>

-or if you're using Sass:

-    @import "flutie";

-### Devise

-Create a default user:

-    rake db:seed
+* Run `rails g bootstrap:layout application fluid` to replace the fixed width application template with a fluid version
+* After generating a scaffold, run `rails generate bootstrap:themed CONTROLLER_PATH` to apply bootstap theming to the scaffold
+* Run `guard` to watch for changes to specs
+* Rails console now launches Pry instead of IRB

 ## Thanks